Lesur-ai/transkryptor/README_EN.md

     - Track advanced statistics (speed, elapsed time, etc.).
     - View live server logs for full process transparency.
 - **Robust Parallel Processing**:
     - **Transcription**: Audio files are chunked, transcribed in parallel, and reassembled.
+The processing has been enhanced to handle various audio formats (stereo/mono) and prevent errors.
     - **Analysis**: The transcribed text is split into semantic batches and analyzed in parallel.
     - **Error Handling**: A retry system with exponential backoff ensures robust processing.
 - **Executive Synthesis**: Generate a structured summary (executive summary, key points, action items) from the analysis with a single click, with the option to change models to refine the result.